Brooklyn Residents Remember Actor Michael K. Williams As Giving Member Of Community: 'He Exemplified What It Meant To Be Real'

 NEW YORK (CBSNewYork) — Tributes are pouring in for actor Michael K. Williams.

 The Emmy-nominated star of “The Wire” and “Lovecraft Country” was found dead Monday in his Brooklyn apartment.
-He was 54 years old.READ MORE: NYC Sees Drop In Shootings In August Compared To Same Time Last Year
+He was 54 years old.READ MORE: FDNY Foundation Honors Supporters At Annual Dinner

 A cause of death has not been determined, but CBS News has learned police are investigating a possible drug overdose.